Pam Hallandal: Educator

+The institution became Victoria College Prahran in 1980, and after its amalgamation in 1991 with the Victorian College of the Arts, Hallandal continued her long career in education as Head of Drawing there, compulsorily retiring aged 70 in 1993.

+Hallandal contributed in 1981 to curriculum design for drawing in secondary schools.
+She championed observational drawing, draftsmanship and drawing education, actively fighting to keep the practice alive within the tertiary syllabus in Victoria.

 Work

 Hallandal's drawings are figurative charcoal, pastel and ink works on paper.
-Using dramatic effects through contrasting light and shadow Hallandel's works are dark and expressive.
-She recorded her distinctive vision of the world and the life that takes place around her from prosaic details of suburban life to tragic and cataclysmic world events.
-Portraits, self-portraits, global and daily scenes like the triptych To the tune of the cash register, 1991, Hallandels's works are bold, gestural and often foreboding.
+Using dramatic effects through contrasting light and shadow, gestural overdrawing and pentimento, Hallandal's works are dark and expressive.
+She recorded her distinctive vision of the world and the life that took place around her, from prosaic details of suburban life to tragic and cataclysmic world events.
+In portraits, self-portraits, global and daily scenes like the triptych To the tune of the cash register, 1991, or the rondos Tsunami (2005) depicting the Indonesian disaster, Hallandals's works are bold, gestural and often foreboding.
+Sasha Grishin, reviewing in 1992 the survey show Contemporary Australian Drawings at the Nolan Gallery, Canberra, singled out her work:A highlight of the show is the quite exceptional triptych by the Melbourne sculptor, Pam Hallandal, titled 'To the tune of the cash register, 1991'.
+There is something claustrophobic in her construction of space with a nervous expressive line that is reminiscent of Joy Hester's work several decades earlier.
+It is a work about urban angst and despair observed from a woman's perspective.